Why Mahashivratri is celebrated ?

-Mahashivratri in 2017 is on 24th Feb, 2017 on the day of Friday.
-It is celebrated on Teras, thirteenth day of Hindu Calender.
+Mahashivratri in 2019 is on 4th March, 2019 on the day of Monday.
+It is celebrated on Teras, thirteenth day of Hindu Calendar.

 If you search on the internet, there are many tales and the stories for the reason behind celebration of Mahashivratri.
 Apart from many facts and files related to celebration of Mahashivratri, what I can explain is Shiva is one among the TriShakti, Brahma, Vishnu and Mahesh.

 Mahesh is one name of Shiva.
 Shiv is also known as Mahadev, Maha + dev, greater than any deity.
 Different names of Shiva are Shankar, Nilkanth, Bholanath, Ashutosh, Nabhya, Chandhradhar, Kailash, Rudra and many more.